kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

    this decision and therefore cannot change it.

 `Composite` is admitted only when both Phase-2 gates are enabled.
 Updates cannot change an object from `Flat` to `Composite` or back.
-Consequently a restart, upgrade, or later Phase-2 enablement recompiles every existing Phase-1 object to the same flat Workload templates without storing an additional mode field.
+A later Phase-2 enablement therefore recompiles existing single-level objects to the same flat templates; there is no extra mode field.

-For a Phase-2 multi-level configuration, LWS fills omitted levels with Basic nodes or leaves.
-LWS and replica blocks always compile to composite nodes;
-leader and worker blocks always compile to leaf PodGroups.
+For a Phase-2 multi-level configuration, omitted levels become Basic nodes or leaves.
+LWS and replica blocks compile to composite nodes; leader and worker blocks compile to leaf PodGroups.
+Users set policy on existing LWS structure;

-This follows the phased API approach in [JobSet KEP-969][jobset-kep969]: ship flat PodGroups first while reserving the natural hierarchy for CPG materialization.
-Users set policy on existing LWS structure; the controller derives template names, instances, membership, and parent links.
+the controller derives template names, instances, membership, and parent links.
+This matches the JobSet phased approach of shipping flat PodGroups before CPG materialization ([JobSet KEP-969][jobset-kep969]).

 [jobset-kep969]: https://github.com/kubernetes-sigs/jobset/pull/1253

 ### Generated WAS Object Shapes

-The following diagrams show runtime scheduling relationships and membership;
-the labels state Kubernetes controller ownership explicitly.
-Names are abbreviated and Workload templates are omitted.
-Every runtime group is owned by LWS and references its corresponding Workload template through `workloadRef` unless a different owner is shown.
+Runtime groups are owned by LWS and reference their Workload template through `workloadRef` unless a parent controller owns the Workload.

 In Phase 1 whole-LWS mode, all pods share one PodGroup: